 A prenuptial agreement can create clear guidelines for spousal support if your marriage dissolves, whereas not having one can leave the parties open to whatever arrangement the court deems appropriate.
 If the parties know at the outset of the marriage that one partner will stop working to care for the home and family, they can make provisions for spousal support for that partner in the event of a divorce.

-Without a prenup to outline spousal support terms, lengthy and contentious negotiations or court battles over alimony can result.
+Long, contentious negotiations or court battles over alimony can result without a prenuptial agreement to outline spousal support terms.
 Additionally, courts will determine alimony based on various factors, which could result in higher support payments than anticipated.

 Couples face a variety of unknown factors when they enter a marriage.
 A prenup ensures that the couple will have their preferred guidelines for spousal support in place if the marriage should dissolve.